jake-g00dwin/WCH_Footprints_and_Symbols/README.md

 This library is for the newer versions of KiCAD and will make use of the alternate pin functions where possible.

+On the subject of the footprints, they are the same as the default library ones.
+I've added them to the repo just in case someone is missing them.

 ## Parts List